npt/activity-aware-firefox/README.markdown

 On launch `activityfirefox` will automatically search for any stale Firefox Profiles that it created and which do not have a matching KDE Plasma Activity (anymore, because the Activity was deleted).
 In that case it will pop up a dialog asking you for confirmation whether you want to delete the unused Profile or not.

-**NB:** the script intentionally does not touch any Profiles that were _not_ created by `activityfirefox` or were created by either version 0.2 or 0.1.
+**NB:** the script intentionally does not touch any Profiles that were _not_ created by `activityfirefox`.
 The best way to clean those out is to manage your existing Profiles through the means of `firefox --ProfileManager`.

 # Caveats